Bali Pass Trek

 Seema (Cheludgad) to Devsu Bugyal (6 km) (3/4 hours) (3000 m)

-Trek starts in the morning after breakfast and with packed lunch as it takes time to reach destination, trek starts to Devsu Bugyal on a gradual ascent that offers excellent views of the snow-covered mountains and vast valleys with huge waterfalls, the views are exotic.
+Trek starts in the morning after breakfast with packed lunch because the trek is long and it will take time to reach the destination, trek starts to Devsu Bugyal on a gradual ascent that offers excellent views of the snow-covered mountains and vast valleys with huge waterfalls and the sights will leave you awestruck.

-The trail becomes steep and after the last steep hike to Devsu Bugyal, when you reach there all you will see is the greenery, beauty of nature and open meadow which will be best for camping, you will get amazing views of Kala Nag and Black Peak from here there will be night stay and you’ll have your dinner there.
+The trail becomes steep and after the last steep ascent to Devsu Bugyal, when you reach there all you will see is the greenery, enlivening nature and open wide meadows which are perfect for camping.
+This place offers heartwarming views of Black Peak, pitch your tents and retire for the night.

 Devsu Bugyal to Ruinsara Lake (12 km) (6/7 hours) (3500 m)